Cost and Payment

 We make every effort to provide the above flight times and flights to our Cadets.
 However the weather is not under our control and could impact training.

 For the glider and power students the flight and ground school training is intensive.
 The students will be in class or flying most of the day.
 There will be limited free time each day.
+If you have a log book make sure and bring it.

 Advanced glider students may make solo flights based on their prior training and demonstrated flying abilities and they have a FAA Student Pilots’ Certificate.
+If you have a log book make sure and bring it.

 We must minimize distractions for the students to allow them to get the most from their training.